GMOD/jbrowse-components/website/docs/tutorials/embed_linear_genome_view/05_other_options.md

 ## configuration

-This is a place to put top-level configuration.
-It's mostly reserved for future use, so you won't need to worry about it right now.
+This is a place to put top-level configuration, such as the color theme that JBrowse uses.